JuliaPolyhedra/XPORTA.jl/docs/src/index.md

-# PORTA.jl
+# XPORTA.jl

 *A julia wrapper for the PORTA polyhedral analysis software.*

 !!! note "Alpha Version"
-    PORTA.jl is a minimal viable product.
+    XPORTA.jl is a minimal viable product.
 Breaking changes may occur in future commits.

-## PORTA.jl Features
+## XPORTA.jl Features
 * Read/Write utilities for PORTA files.
 * File IO handler for PORTA routines.

-## Why Use PORTA.jl?
+## Why Use XPORTA.jl?

 #### Ease-of-Use
 * No compilation of source code.